 #7: Sega Genesis w/ Altered Beast!

 Ah, the Sega Genesis.
 I had the Super Nintendo first, which I somehow won by collecting enough points at a New Jersey casino arcade.
-(One benefit of having a father who loved gambling, I guess.)
 From the 16-bit era, that was my system, and I was very happy with it.

 The Sega Genesis didn’t hit my radar until my old best friend got one.
-As often as they could, he and his older brother made sure to tell me how much better it was.
+As often as they could, he and his older brother bragged about how much better it was.
 I’d go over there and they’d be playing Sonic, and I only had the game’s music to drown out their constant digs about how my Super Nintendo could never do something “that fast.”

 Naturally, the only way out of that pit was to get my own Sega Genesis.
 Problem was, this was the off-season, and neither Christmas nor my birthday were close enough to work.
 Asking for a new and expensive video game system at any time of year was risky, but I wouldn’t have dared to try without Christmas or my birthday to lean on.